 These rubber mats are often pretty cheap and easy to get, and they could save you some repair money down the line by protecting your treadmill and your carpet or laminate surface.

 - DURABILITY: This heavy-duty, durable and waterproof exercise mat prolongs the life of your equipment by helping prevent floor and carpet dust from entering belts and mechanical parts

-- HEAVY DUTY MATERIAL: Made with high density EVA foam material for greater durability and comfort.
+- HEAVY DUTY MATERIAL: Made with high density PVC foam material for greater durability and comfort.
 Absorbs vibration to protect your fitness equipment and floor surfaces from scratches.
-Lightweight, non-slip, water resistant, easy to clean

 Although they do not solve all of the problems, one of these under your treadmill should help you avoid quite a few issues that arise from just owning a home treadmill.

 Here is the list of our favorite mats for all different flooring.